 Wear attractive sleeves

-The article suggested big bell sleeves but that would never work for me.
+The article suggested big bell sleeves, but that would never work for me.

 Wear cutouts or off-the-shoulder tops

 Showing a little skin when you wear a top can be sexy.
 There’s nothing wrong with being alluring at any age.
 Just make sure you wear a bra that isn’t going to pop out and look messy.
 I’ve never had much luck with strapless or built-in bras because I have too much on top.
-It would be nice to go bra-free like I did in the 1970s.
+It would be nice to go bra-free as I did in the 1970s.
 (Sigh)To be young again!

-A crisp white blouse is a wardrobe staple
+A white blouse is a wardrobe staple

 Wear a flattering style of jeans